GabsBugs/GabsBugs/README.md

 - SQL Server and Oracle integrations
 - Automation using Selenium and Playwright
 - CI/CD pipelines with Azure DevOps
-- Monitoring and governance processes related to Specialized Healthcare in SUS
+- Governance and monitoring processes related to Specialized Healthcare in SUS

 ### Presidency of the Republic — Brazil
 - Full Stack development for government budget systems
-- Development with PHP/Laravel, Python and JavaScript
+- Development using PHP/Laravel, Python and JavaScript
-- Oracle database optimization and system integrations
+- Oracle query optimization and system integrations
 - Agile development using Scrum methodologies

 ---